New Smyrna Speedway: New Smyrna Speedway

 Following disagreements with the members of Auto Racing Enterprises Inc., Benny Corbin and Dan Epps founded Florida Motor Speedways Inc., leased the property, and started the 1968 season with another major change.
 In an effort to avoid confusion with the nearby Daytona International Speedway (often referred to as the Daytona Raceway), the track changed its name to New Smyrna Speedway.

 Afterwards, Corbin partnered with racing promoters Bob Bartel and Ed Otto to launch the World Series of Asphalt Auto Racing at New Smyrna Speedway.

 The track's schedule traditionally starts the new NASCAR Advance Auto Parts Weekly Series club racing championship.
-Drivers across the country participate in the track's annual Ally Red Eye held on the first weekend of January, where drivers can earn points towards the annual national and Florida state championships.
-The Ally Red Eye was traditionally a 100 lap super late model race, but is now split as twin 50-lap features for the late models and David Rogers super late models, as the track renamed the premier class in memory of a local racer and former NASCAR Weekly Series national champion who died of cancer in 2020.
+Drivers across the country participate in the track's annual Red Eye held on the first weekend of January, where drivers can earn points towards the annual national and Florida state championships.
+The Red Eye was traditionally a 100 lap super late model race and later split into two separate 50-lap features, but for 2026 will expand to a pair of 60-lap features for the pro late models and David Rogers super late models, as the track renamed the premier class in memory of a local racer and former NASCAR Weekly Series national champion who died of cancer in 2020.
+The primary difference is engine and suspension regulations between the Late Model and David Rogers divisions.
+The David Rogers rules comply with Super Late Models such as those used in regional and national touring series.
+The Pro Late Models have a reduced horsepower engine similar to what is used in numerous lower series (CARS West) but the same offset chassis, unlike the Carolinas and Virginia NASCAR Late Model, which is a perimeter chassis.

+Florida Governor's Cup

+New Smyrna Speedway began hosting the annual Florida Governor's Cup in 1988 each November.
+Initially known as the Florida State Late Model Championship, the Governor's Cup was commissioned by former Governor Haydon Burns to pay tribute to Al Keller, long time promoter of Florida short-track racing.
+Originating at Tampa's Golden State Speedway in 1963, the event was held at the Showtime Speedway in Pinellas Park as the Cup in 1979 and then as the State Championship from 1984 to 1987.
+It is one of the most sought-after short-track awards in the country.

+In 2025, the race will be run with the ASA Southern Super Series, acting as the championship finale for the series and the track.